Green Velvet House

 The Green Velvet House, Barwon Heads (05/2016 - 12/2018)

 The Green Velvet House is a family home.
-A cement sheet clad double storey volume with exposed structural timbers divide the façade into bays to create a meditative rhythm.
+A cement sheet-clad, double-story volume with exposed structural timbers divides the façade into bays to create a meditative rhythm.
 This rests over a Bluestone plinth that conceals the basement and earths the dwelling.
-An existing depression in the site’s topography has been utilised to position the Garage/Storage and access via the driveway.
+An existing depression in the site’s topography has been utilized to position the Garage/Storage and access via the driveway.
 The natural topography of the site, which varied significantly, has been largely left as it was.
 The orientation of the upper levels provides for extensive views over the Moonah and coastal Tea Tree canopy of the site and surrounding landscape.

 The roof has a subtle twist which both mimics the contour of the site and also allows for passive solar design and weather protection.
 The generous eaves help to shade the glazing on the North and West elevations, with horizontal screening protecting the East facing windows from late morning sun in Summer.
 The gentler early morning sun is welcomed year-round, and penetrates deep into the elongated East façade of the home.